 Affordability is a priority to me.

-Therapy can only be positively impactful
+Therapy is most positively impactful

 when it is financially sustainable.